KyoungaRyu/rnn-pytorch/README.md

                                                          [Reference](https://excelsior-cjh.tistory.com/185)

- There are several architectures of LSTM usually consists of three regularators, called gates, of the flow of information inside the LSTM unit: an input gate, an output gate and a forget gate.
+ LSTM architecture usually consists of three regularators, called gates, of the flow of information inside the LSTM unit: an input gate, an output gate and a forget gate.